b-fadwa/O-Task/ReadMe.md

 # 🚀 How to Integrate and Use the Application

-Follow these steps to get OoTask* running in your Qodly project.
+Follow these steps to get OTask running in your Qodly project.

 ---